tanmoysr/DETECTIVE/README.md

 4. [Air Pollution Dataset](./data/china_air): This data was processed from the air quality official [website](https://www.aqistudy.cn/historydata/) in China.

 ## Citation
-If you use the data or the model of this work, please cite the following dissertation.
+If you use the data or the model of this work, please cite the following article.

-Chowdhury, Tanmoy.
-"Cross Domain Reasoning Based on Graph Deep Learning."
-PhD diss., George Mason University, 2023.
+Chowdhury, Tanmoy, Yuyang Gao, and Liang Zhao.
+"Deep Multi-task Learning for Spatio-Temporal Incomplete Qualitative Event Forecasting."
+IEEE Transactions on Knowledge and Data Engineering (2024).